 Flu shots protect against three or four strains of flu virus.
 Trivalent flu vaccines protect against two influenza A strains, H1N1 and H3N2, and one influenza B strain.
 Quadrivalent flu vaccines — offered for the first time in the 2013-2014 flu season — protect against the same strains as the trivalent vaccine, as well as an extra influenza B virus.

 In addition to the standard dose flu vaccine given with a needle, flu shots are available in several different forms, including an egg-free version for people ages 18 to 49, a high-dose version for those ages 65 and older, a small-needle version for people ages 18 to 64, and a nasal spray, which is approved for healthy people ages 2 to 49.

 Flu vaccines for the 2014 to 2015 season

 During the 2014 to 2015 flu season, it's projected that 150 million doses of flu vaccine will be available, of which 77 million will be the quadrivalent type (the rest are trivalent), the CDC says.
 Flu shots are available now across the country.

 In August 2014, health officials said that the nasal spray is the preferred vaccine for children ages 2 to 8, because this vaccine has been shown to work particularly well in this age group.
 Studies show that in this age group, the nasal spray prevented 50 percent more flu cases than the flu shot, according to the CDC.
 However, if the nasal spray is not immediately available, parents should not delay vaccination, they should have their children get the flu shot instead, the CDC says.

 When should you get a flu shot?

-Exactly when flu season starts and ends is unpredictable, so health officials recommend that people get their flu shot in early fall, before activity starts to rise.
+Exactly when flu season starts and ends is unpredictable, so health officials recommend that people get their flu shot in early fall, preferably before October, the CDC says.
 Flu activity typically peaks in January or February.

 After vaccination, it takes a person about two weeks to build up immunity against the flu.